The Wall (Sartre short story collection)

-The Wall (Le Mur) by Jean-Paul Sartre, a collection of short stories published in 1939 containing the eponymous story "The Wall", is considered one of the author's greatest existentialist works of fiction.
+The Wall (Le Mur) by Jean-Paul Sartre is a collection of 5 short stories published in 1939.
+It contains four stories that had been published in various French journals, as well as the title story, "The Wall".

+"The Wall" is considered one of the author's greatest existentialist works of fiction.
 Sartre dedicated the book to his companion Olga Kosakiewicz, a former student of Simone de Beauvoir.

 "The Wall"

 The eponymous story coldly depicts a situation in which prisoners are condemned to death.
 Written in 1939, the story is set in the Spanish Civil War, which began July 18, 1936, and ended April 1, 1939, when the Nationalists (known in Spanish as the Nacionalistas), led by General Francisco Franco, overcame the forces of the Spanish Republic and entered Madrid.

 The title refers to the wall used by firing squads to execute prisoners.
 The Wall itself symbolises the inevitability and unknowing of one's death.
 The protagonist, Pablo Ibbieta, along with two others in his cell, is sentenced to death.
 He is offered a way out if he reveals the location of his comrade, Ramón Gris.
 Pablo begins thinking to himself and finds that he no longer cares about his cause or his life.
 Pablo continues to refuse to cooperate until just before his scheduled execution, when, seeing no harm in it, he gives the authorities what he believes to be false information on Ramón Gris' whereabouts.
 Ramón Gris moved from his previous hiding place to the very spot where Pablo tells the authorities he may be found.
 Thus Ramón Gris is shot and Pablo's life is, at least temporarily, spared from death.